romerogroup/pyprocar/README.md

 PyProcar
 ===========

-PyProcar provides a set of scripts that manage the PROCAR file obtained from Vasp and Abinit.
+PyProcar is a robust, open-source Python library used for pre- and post-processing of the electronic structure data coming from DFT calculations.
+PyProcar provides a set of functions that manage the PROCAR file obtained from Vasp and Abinit.
 Basically, the PROCAR file is a projection of the Kohn-Sham states over atomic orbitals.
-That projection is performed to every K point in the considered mesh, every energy band and every atom.
-Here you will find scripts that help you in digging the information from it and plot it in a nice and friendly process.
+That projection is performed to every k-point in the considered mesh, every energy band and every atom.
+PyProcar is capable of performing a multitude of tasks including plotting plain and spin/atom/orbital projected band structures and Fermi surfaces- both in 2D and 3D, Fermi velocity plots, unfolding bands of a super  cell, comparing band structures from multiple DFT calculations and generating a k-path for a given crystal structure.
+Currently supports VASP and Abinit.

 Usage